-1. 1.
-AiM Safeguarding Policy
+1. Policy

-- 2. AIM and LA Safeguarding Process Map and Guidance 2021 should also be adhered to and followed in order to escalate cases on concern or risk relating to adopted children. - 3.
 All children are entitled to the same level and standard of protection from harm including those receiving services from statutory or other agencies.
-For this reason, enquiries and investigations relating to children in receipt of such services must be dealt with under the principles, policies and procedures laid down by each of the 4 Local Authorities Safeguarding Children Board Procedures or, in relation to children placed outside of the AiM service area, in accordance with the principles, policies and procedures of the relevant Safeguarding Children Board.
+For this reason, enquiries and investigations relating to children in receipt of such services must be dealt with under the principles, policies and procedures laid down by the Knowsley Safeguarding Children Board Procedures or, in relation to children placed outside Knowsley, in accordance with the principles, policies and procedures of the relevant Safeguarding Children Board.

-https://www.wirralsafeguarding.co.uk/procedures/

-https://www.knowsleyscb.org.uk/

-https://seftonlscb.org.uk/lscb

-https://liverpoolscb.org.uk/lscb

-- 4. Allegations or suspicions that a prospective adopter or approved adopter has caused Significant Harm to a child will be investigated thoroughly, speedily and sensitively under those procedures and will involve open and honest communication with and support to all those affected. - 5.
+Allegations or suspicions that a prospective foster carer or approved foster carer has caused Significant Harm to a child will be investigated thoroughly, speedily and sensitively under those procedures and will involve open and honest communication with and support to all those affected.

 Clear timescales will be integral to the procedure and those involved must avoid delay unless there is good reason.
-There will be clarity regarding access to reports and documents relating to the investigation. - 6.
-It is important to note that, although there may be insufficient evidence to support a police prosecution, this does not mean that action cannot be taken to protect a child nor that the termination of a prospective adopter's approval cannot be considered. - 7.
-The welfare and safety of all children in the prospective adopters' household, and children with whom the prospective adopters may have contact, must also be considered during any Section 47 Enquiry Section 47 Enquiry.
+There will be clarity regarding access to reports and documents relating to the investigation.

+It is important to note that, although there may be insufficient evidence to support a police prosecution, this does not mean that action cannot be taken to protect a child nor that the termination of a prospective adopter's approval cannot be considered.

+The welfare and safety of all children in the prospective adopters' household, and children with whom the prospective adopters may have contact, must also be considered during any Section 47 Enquiry.